bljaime/MachineLearning-Portfolio/README.md

   - [Bank Customer Clustering and Churn Prediction](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/Customer_Clustering_and_Churn_Prediction.ipynb): Clustering the different types of customers of a bank and predicting their abandonment (*churn rate* prediction).
 The implementation of this project would have a great impact on the economy of any company with a large number of customers, since the models we have designed can classify between loyal customers and customers with a high likelihood of leaving the bank.
 In this notebook you can see: An **Extensive Exploratory Data Analysis (Visualizing the Distributions, Valuable Information about Customers and Correlation between the Variables)**, **Customer Clusterization (Visualizing the New Space, Finding Clusters and Visualizing and Understanding Clusters)**, **How to Handle Imbalanced Classes**, **Classifiers based on Neural network models (Multi-Layer Perceptron)** and **Receiver Operator Characteristic (ROC) Curve as an alternative to accuracy metric**.

+## Acknowledgements

+The development of this material would not have been possible without the help of [Dot CSV](https://www.youtube.com/channel/UCy5znSnfMsDwaLlROnZ7Qbg).

 ## About me